Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 • Group psychotherapy: Several patients are chosen as a group to get treated interactively to help change behavior patterns.
 If their diagnoses are treatable, they should be covered by medical insurance.

 • Psychiatric therapeutic services: This is a form of individual therapy with a patient who can communicate and understand interactive questions and treatment from a provider.
-This therapy can include treating patterns of behavior, emotional disturbances and examinations.
+This therapy can include treating patterns of behavior, emotional disturbances, and examinations.

 • Psychiatric diagnostic review: Also known as a psychiatric diagnostic interview examination, this mental health service collects a patient's medical and mental health history.
 A provider will also have the patient undergo a mental health status exam and evaluate their willingness and ability to respond to treatment.